jessicarydberg/Hangman-by-Jess/README.md

 ## How to play

-The game is paysed on a classic game called hangman.
+The game is based on a classic game called hangman.

-First the player need to choose a theme for the word that will lead the game.
+First the player needs to choose a theme for the word that will lead the game.

 Then the player needs to make guesses to figure out the word.
 It is possible to guess for the full word but also single letters.
 If the letter or word guessed is not in the hidden word one more symbol will be displayed on the image of the hanged man.